UCREL/pymusas/docs/docs/api/taggers/rules/mwe.md

-Given the tokens, lemmas, and POS tags for each word in a text, it returns for each token a `List` of rules matches defined by the [`pymusas.rankers.lexicon_entry.RankingMetaData`](/pymusas/api/rankers/lexicon_entry/#rankingmetadata) object based on the rule matches states in the class docstring above.
+Given the tokens, lemmas, and POS tags for each word in a text, it returns for each token a `List` of rules matches defined by the [`pymusas.rankers.lexicon_entry.RankingMetaData`](/pymusas/api/rankers/lexicon_entry/#rankingmetadata) object based on the rule matches stated in the class docstring above.

 <h4 id="__call__.parameters">Parameters<a className="headerlink" href="#__call__.parameters" title="Permanent link">&para;</a></h4>